microsoft/AzureTRE/docs/tre-templates/shared-services/airlock-notifier.md

-# Airlock notifications Shared Service
+# Airlock Notifications Shared Service

 This shared service connects to the Airlock's notification event grid and send emails to the researchers/ws owners upon Airlock requests changes.